spear-sim/spear/docs/getting_started.md

 python tools/download_paks.py --paks_dir path/to/spear-paks
 ```

 The `--paks_dir` argument is the top-level directory where scene data will be downloaded.
-You will need to provide this directory in other settings, e.g., when navigating through a specific scene (see below).
+You will also need to provide this directory in other settings, e.g., when navigating through a specific scene (see below).

 ## Navigate around a specific scene